dawnbreaks/NettyRPC/README.md

   * High availability, load balance and failover
   * Multi thread server and multi thread client
   * Thread safe client, for an remote Object you only need to create a singleton client.
-  * Service Discovery, use zookeeper as a service registry.
-(Unimplemented yet)
+  * Service Discovery support, use zookeeper as a service registry.
   * PHP client (Unimplemented yet)

 Simple tutorial